 - Classic Safari

 The Highlands Rates

 The Highlands redefines the Ngorongoro experience, raising the bar for low-impact/high-style camps.
 Carefully positioned for maximum privacy high on the slopes of the Olmoti volcano, our guests enjoy sweeping views all the way to the Serengeti.
 Inspiration for the eight canvas-and-glass domed suites was drawn from the traditional Maasai bomas that dot the landscape.
 Warm, intimate and contemporary, this is quite simply the perfect place from which to discover the wild and pristine Crater Highlands.

 At the heart of the camp is an authentic indoor fireplace designed to emulate the traditional East African campfire experience.
 Delve into the library or enjoy a drink from the extensive bar and unwind in comfort and style at the end of each rewarding day.

 Hearty gourmet meals are homemade using fresh, organic ingredients and supplies sourced from the Karatu area, just outside Ngorongoro (communities in the NCA are not permitted to grow crops as this is a protected area).
-Packed breakfasts and lunches are an option, as is the incredible experience of a hot lunch enjoyed in the crater.
+Packed breakfasts and lunches are a great option to maximise your time out exploring.
 Please let us know if you have any special dietary requirements – our camp chefs will be happy to cater for your needs.